xup6fup/MxNetR-examples/README.md

 install.packages("mxnet")
 ```

+To use the GPU version or to use it on Linux, please follow [Installation Guide](http://mxnet.io/get_started/install.html)

 Now, you can follow these examples for futher learning MxNet.

-To use the GPU version or to use it on Linux, please follow [Installation Guide](http://mxnet.io/get_started/install.html)
+If you are a beginner, I suggest you can start from '1.
+Basic models'.
+Although these models are easy, and many other R-packages can achieve them.
+It may helps you to understand more clearly MxNet.
+All of examples in '1.
+Basic models' include 'Standard example' and 'Customize the iterator'.
+The 'Standard example' is to use 'mx.model.FeedForward.create' function to implement optimization, but this function only can handle limited data format and label format.
+The 'Customize the iterator' step by step help you build your **loss function**, **data iterator**, and **optimizer**.
+This can help you to implement your specific models.

 License
 -------